Josee9988/Docker-Skeleton-LEMP/README.md

 ---

-# Connect with terminal to run commands inside the container
+# Connect with the terminal to run commands inside the container

 If you want to run a specific composer or MySQL commands or any kind of command inside the container you can easily do it with: